itayost/Price-Comparison/README.md

 ## 📄 License

-This project is part of a university assignment.
-Please check with your institution for usage rights.
+This project is licensed under the MIT License - see the LICENSE file for details.

+Copyright (c) 2024 Yarin Manoah, Itay Ostraich

 ## 🤝 Contributing